spencertipping/caterwaul/doc/destructuring.md

 This means that any destructuring syntax must also be usable to construct objects.

+## N-ary destructuring

+Javascript sucks in some major ways, among them being the lack of continuation symmetry.
+This means that functions return a single value while accepting multiple values; thus there is no performant way to invert CPS-conversion if variadic continuations are used.
+Perl does not have this problem because functions can return arrays, which are in effect multiple return values.

 ## Optimization

 It's expensive to cons up a new object each time a function is called.
 Fortunately, we don't have to in certain cases.
 The same object can be reused for every invocation of a given function